-We currently have 2 Material Recycling Facilities (MRFs) located across the UK, which together process around 400,000 tonnes of dry mixed recyclable waste every year.In recent years we have invested around £35 million in materials recycling facilities (MRFs) to improve segregation, processing and decontamination of single stream and mixed recyclable materials including:
+We currently have two Material Recycling Facilities (MRFs) located across the UK, which together process around 400,000 tonnes of dry mixed recyclable waste every year.In recent years, we have invested around £35million in materials recycling facilities (MRFs) to improve segregation, processing and decontamination of single stream and mixed recyclable materials including:

 - Plastic bottles and containers